Trump Went on Fox & Friends This Morning and Likely Sent His Lawyers Into a Meltdown

-President Donald Trump phoned into Fox & Friends Thursday morning, and he gave a wild, often shouty, interview touching on everything from Ronny Jackson’s failed VA nomination to Kanye West to black unemployment.
+President Donald Trump phoned into Fox & Friends Thursday morning, and he gave a wild, often shouty interview touching on everything from Ronny Jackson’s failed VA nomination to Kanye West to black unemployment.
 But the two moments that are likely to cause the biggest headaches for his legal team came when Trump confirmed that he did stay overnight in Moscow during a 2013 trip for the Miss Universe pageant.

-According to memos written by former FBI director James Comey, Trump, unprompted, had denied ever staying the night during the trip.
+According to memos written by former FBI Director James Comey, Trump, unprompted, had denied ever staying the night during the trip.
 Trump’s denial relates to Christopher Steele’s dossier, which contains unverified allegations about a supposed encounter in Moscow between Trump and prostitutes.

-“Of course I stayed there,” the president said on Thursday.
+“Of course I stayed there,” the president said Thursday.
 “I stayed there a very short period of time.
 But of course I stayed,”

 Referencing Comey’s memos documenting conversations between Comey and the president, Trump told the Fox hosts: “Well, his memo said I left immediately.
 I never said that.
 I never said I left immediately.” (“He then explained, as he did at our dinner, that he hadn’t stayed overnight in Russia,” Comey wrote in his memos.)